 The Local Police.

-One welcome aspect of riding in Italy is that most towns and villages have public drinking fountains where you can fill up, so there's usually no need to carry two large bidons, unless you're doing a long climb on a very hot day.
+One welcome aspect of riding in Italy is that most towns and villages have public drinking fountains where you can fill up (and cool off), so there's usually no need to carry two large bidons, unless you're doing a long climb on a very hot day.
 Not all fountains are in plain view; if you don't see one, just ask, "fontana?" (fone TAH nah) or acqua? and point to your water bottle.
 You may even find fountains along country roads; it's safe to drink from them unless there's a sign that says ACQUA NON POTABILE.
 Never splash water from a basin on your face, as it will most likely be polluted by pigeons and you can wind up with an eye infection or worse.
 Bars are required to provide free tap water to anyone who asks.

 The speed limit sign on this small mountain road has an extra caution...